Policy Seminar Planning Group

 On World Oceans Day (8 June) we were joined by On Our Wave Length and Marine Conservation Society to take a deep dive on World Ocean’s Day into what a green/blue post Covid-19 recovery might look like and what role young people can play!

 In the second of YouthLink Scotland’s Policy Seminar Series on Climate Action, we were joined by #iwill and Scottish Youth Parliament to discuss the role of young people and practitioners' role in engaging and empowering young people to take environmental action at home.

 On World Youth Day (12 August) Rural Youth Project and young steering committee partners helped us connect rural youth practice with climate change action.

-YouthLink Scotland will use the series to form views/actions and build an evidence base that connects youth work practice to police influencing at all levels.
+YouthLink Scotland used the series to form views/actions and build an evidence base that connects youth work practice to police influencing at all levels.